RavenProject/ravenproject.github.io/_pages/assets.md

     </li>
     <li>
     <h4>Qualifier Asset</h4>
-    <p>Qualifier assets are used to determine what addresses can receive restricted assets.
+    <p>Qualifier assets are administrative assets (in the same group as ownership assets) used to determine what addresses can receive restricted assets.
 Simply owning a qualifier asset gives a user this power.</p>
     <table style="width:100%">
     <tr>
       <th>Metadata</th>